spuggy/electron-uploader/README.md

 #### 3. copy image files to another directory

-copy the files in ./image_files/* to another directory on your disk
+copy the files in ./image_files/* to another directory on your disk make a note of this directory

 #### 4. edit the list of files